 Selecting advanced options

-- For Document Format, choose PDF from the dropdown.
+- Under Document Format, choose PDF from the Default document format dropdown.

 - For Deduplication level, choose Global deduplication by family.